CKs-Technology-News/PrivacyTools/README.md

 ## [Bookmark Management](#bookmark-management)
 - [Axomark](https://axomark.xyz/) – Anonymous Social Bookmarks.
 - [Brace](https://brace.to/) – Helps you save links to everything and visit them later easily anytime on your any devices.
+- [Memex](https://memex.garden/) – Annotatee, organize and share your bookmarks.

 ## [Browsers - A general starter](#browsers-a-general-starter)